The UK has a legally-binding target of net zero by 2050.

-In order to reach our legally-binding target of net zero by 2050, emissions from aviation need to fall.
+In order to reach it, emissions from aviation need to fall.

 Here are our top policies for a UK government to adopt, to help get a grip on emissions from aviation.

 Across the UK, 20 airports have expansion plans.
-Each one claims the expansion will fit within our emissions reduction goals, even though the plans would result in a 59% increase in passenger numbers, contributing a further 9 mega-tonnes of CO2 annually into the atmosphere.
+Every application makes the claim that it will fit within our emissions reduction goals, even though together, the accumulated plans would result in a 59% increase in passenger numbers, contributing a further 9 mega-tonnes of CO2 annually into the atmosphere.

-Airports are adept at reassuring policy makers that they can grow in an environmentally-friendly way, mainly by pointing towards carbon-neutral ground operations, improvements in fuel efficiency, and more people taking the train to the airport.
+Airports claim that they can grow in an environmentally-friendly way, by pointing towards carbon-neutral ground operations, improvements in fuel efficiency, and more people taking the train to the airport.

-The Climate Change Committee states that there should be no net expansion across the UK if we are to meet our climate targets.
+In 2019, the government’s advisors on climate change, the Climate Change Committee, stated that there should be no net expansion across the UK if we are to meet our climate targets.
 The government should take this advice and adopt a national policy to halt all airport expansion.

 2. Tax aviation fuel